Controlling UC Costs for Contributory Employers

 Example: If quarterly wages are paid to a domestic as follows:

-Liability in calendar year 2003 will depend on whether $1,000.00 or more wages were paid to domestic employees in any calendar quarter in 2003.
+Liability in calendar year 2003 will depend on whether $1,000 or more in wages were paid to domestic employees in any calendar quarter in 2003.

 Church Employees: Services for a church, an association of churches, or an organization operated primarily for religious purposes, including the services of a duly ordained, commissioned or licensed minister, are not covered employment for UC tax purposes.

-Casual Labor: Services are performed outside the course of an enterprise's trade or business are not covered employment unless cash wages of $50 or more are paid, and the services are performed by individuals who is regularly employed by the enterprise to perform these services.
+Casual Labor: Services performed outside the course of an enterprise's trade or business are not covered employment unless cash wages of $50 or more are paid, and the services are performed by individuals who are regularly employed by the enterprise to perform these services

 Miscellaneous: Services performed by Insurance Agents, Real Estate Salesmen, Investment Agents and Direct Sellers that are compensated solely by commission are not covered employment for UC tax purposes.
 A Direct Seller is a person engaged in the sale of consumer products in the buyer's home and does not otherwise have a permanent retail establishment.